 If someone is fighting to empower women, then yes, they are a feminist.
 End of story.

-What most youth involved in these movements are trying to accomplish is an updated dress code that does not over-sexualize girls bodies by implying that a bra strap, shoulders, legs, etc. are “inappropriate”.
-They want to ensure that girls’ education stops being disrupted because of these silly little things… As I mentioned before, if a male student is so distracted by a bra strap… Send him home!
+What most young people involved in these kinds of movements are trying to accomplish is an updated dress-code that does not over-sexualize girls bodies by implying that a bra strap, shoulders, legs, etc. are “inappropriate”.
+They want to ensure that girls’ education stops being disrupted.
+And as I mentioned before, if a male student is so distracted by a bra strap… Send him home!
 That’s his issue, not hers (Although I do give males more credit than this and really doubt that they are distracted).
 And finally, these young people want a say in something that affects them on a daily basis.
-You want to end political empathy among young people?
+You want to end political apathy among young people?
 Support them when they want to engage in policy decisions.